Abhisheka Wimalaweera

-Suhasini Abhisheka Wimalaweera (සුහාසිනී අභිෂේකා විමලවීර; born 11 November 1988) is a Sri Lankan singer, an entrepreneur, an indigenous skin specialist, novelist and a lyricist.
-In 2022, she became the Winning Coach at "The Voice Teens Sri Lanka".
+Suhasini Abhisheka Wimalaweera (සුහාසිනී අභිෂේකා විමලවීර; born 11 November 1988) is a Sri Lankan singer, an entrepreneur, traditional skincare practitioner, novelist, and lyricist. and lyricist.
+In 2022, she served as the winning coach on the reality show The Voice Teens Sri Lanka".

 Early and personal life

 Abhisheka was born on 11 November 1988 in Galle, Sri Lanka.
 She is the only child of Sunil Wimalaweera who was a Film Director, Lyricist and Author, and Damayanthi Wimalaweera.
 She completed her primary education at Sacred Heart Convent Galle.
 Then she attended St. Paul's Girls School, Milagiriya to complete her secondary education.
 In 2006 Abhisheka received the title Sangeet Visharad from Bhatkhande Music Institute Deemed University in India, Lucknow.
 In 2013 she received the Bachelor of Arts degree for Music from University of Colombo, Sri Lanka.
-In 2019, she joined the University of Colombo as a Lecturer in Music.
+In 2019, she joined the University of Colombo as a lecturer in Music.

-In 2020 she completed her Master's degree in Music at the University of Kelaniya, Sri Lanka.
+In 2020 she completed her master's degree in music at the University of Kelaniya, Sri Lanka.

 She is married to Niran Alahakoon and the couple has a daughter named Fairy Abhilashya Alahakoon.